 There are still a few reasons to brave the crowd, though…

-As we head down Takeshita Street, you’ll spot those familiar golden arches on the left, but check out the strange seasonal items on this McDonald’s menu.
+As we head down Takeshita Street from Harajuku Station, you’ll spot the familiar golden arches on the left, but check out the strange seasonal items on this McDonald’s menu.

 Next on the left: the Daiso ¥100 store.
 Every item inside is just ¥100 and there are four floors of merchandise – everything from crazy costumes to kitchen gadgets to hilarious English phrase books.
 Good place to find unusual little gifts to bring home.